EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 The battle ended surprisingly quickly.
 When the creature collapsed, I found myself genuinely impressed.

-They'd made cosmic horror look like a Tuesday afternoon inconvenience.
+They'd made the fight look like a Tuesday afternoon inconvenience.
 Definitely the sort of competent professionals Lutheria would want to know about.

 Good thing I wasn't planning to tell her.